jawah/niquests/docs/user/quickstart.rst

 .. warning:: If Niquests is unable to decode the content to string with confidence, it simply return None.

-If you change the encoding, Requests will use the new value of ``r.encoding`` whenever you call ``r.text``.
+If you change the encoding, Niquests will use the new value of ``r.encoding`` whenever you call ``r.text``.
 You might want to do this in any situation where you can apply special logic to work out what the encoding of the content will be.
 For example, HTML and XML have the ability to specify their encoding in